sammancoaching/website/index.md

 ## Finding out more

 You can find full details of the Samman method in the book ["Technical Agile Coaching with the Samman method"](https://leanpub.com/techagilecoach) by Emily Bache.
 If you would like to find a Samman Coach to employ, please get in touch with [ProAgile](http://proagile.eu).
-If you would like to find out more about the community of coaches and what it is like to use the Samman method, please follow [@CoachingSamman](https://twitter.com/coachingsamman) on twitter.
+If you would like to find out more about the community of coaches and what it is like to use the Samman method, please follow [@CoachingSamman](https://twitter.com/coachingsamman) on twitter and [sign up for our newsletter](https://share-eu1.hsforms.com/1pvE5eTT2RWyYJtyH4AJSuwf6aty).

 ## About this site